Driving greater consistency in household recycling

 creating a circular economy

-Reaching a 65% target in the next 15 years won’t happen without radical change.
+The 2021 municipal recycling rates were 46% in England, reaching a 65% target in the next 15 years will not happen without radical change.

 Benefits estimated by WRAP for the period from 2018–2025*